acmei/Guide-for-Transplants/transplant_guide.md

     Not known for its food, but for its shows!
 Every Friday and Saturday Julia’s hosts Le Faux Show, a drag show of “outrageous celebrity impersonations.”
 Sunday brunch is taken over by a never-repeated drag show hosted by Kristie Champagne.

 **South Lake Union (SLU)**
 Home of Amazon.
 Bro-town.
 Basically where the Amazon-ians go to breed.
 Not a super pedestrian friendly area, and though more retail and restaurants are popping up, it doesn't feel like much of a neighborhood.
 A lot of the housing in this area is both really nice and really expensive, as Amazonians who want to live close to work have the salaries to afford some really nice places, and it is very central and close to downtown.
-Traffic can sometimes be a nightmare here because there are only a few arterial streets(it is sanwiched between I-5 and Highway 99).
+Traffic can sometimes be a nightmare here because there are only a few arterial streets(it is sandwiched between I-5 and Highway 99).
 A lot of the buildings do have roof decks, which can be awesome for fourth of July fireworks displays on Lake Union and New Year's fireworks from the Space Needle.
 Make friends with people who live here so you can hang out on their roofs and boats ;-)

 **Lower Queen Anne**